 University alumni groups with which you or your network may be connected

 Need-based scholarships from the WSA to our members.
-Information will be available early 2020 here.
+Information is available here.

 When you approach a local group yourself or ask a representative of a group to champion your cause, you’ll need to prepare a "proposal."
 Below are samples of statements to include:

 1. A summary statement: I am asking for your financial assistance to provide travel and convention funding so that I may attend the 2020 National Convention on Williams syndrome, hosted by the Williams Syndrome Association.

 2. Why it will be beneficial: More than 50 educational sessions will be provided over four days on topics ranging from medical issues and education stategies to housing and financial planning.
 The sessions will be conducted by medical and education professionals who provide valuable information on this rare condition.
 It is also a time for families to come together and learn and network with one another.

 3. A statement of your goals in attending the conference: These will be personal and depend the age of your child or dependent with Williams syndrome, but can range from gaining knowledge about physical or musical therapy to learning about the latest cardiovasicular research or plans to live independently.

 4. A detailed budget: "Our plane tickets will cost $_____.
 Registration for the convention will be $_____, as I plan to pre-register in order to benefit from the lower registration cost.
 My hotel bill will be $_____ per night.
 Taxi or Uber/Lyft fare from the airport (round trip) will be $_____."
 If possible, don't ask them to cover ALL costs.
 Funders like to know you are providing some of the funding yourself or from other sources.
 Though our prices are not set yet for 2020, the estimate is two adults for sessions will be $500, and a child/adult will be $250 for their programs per.
 This does not include transportation, hotel or food other than hotel breakfast.